Finnair pauses some Estonia flights due to GPS interference | Business

 Finnair pauses some Estonia flights due to GPS interference

-Finnair is pausing its flights to Tartu in eastern Estonia for one month due to GPS disturbances, the Finnish airline said on Monday.
-"Finnair will suspend its daily flights to Tartu, Estonia, from April 29 to May 31, so that an alternative approach solution that doesn't require a GPS signal can be put in place at Tartu Airport," the carrier said in a statement.
+Disturbances have increased since 2022, and Finnair pilots have reported interference especially near Kaliningrad, the Black Sea, the Caspian Sea and the Eastern Mediterranean, the company said.
+"Typically, GPS interference does not affect flight routes or flight safety, as pilots are well aware of it and aircraft have alternative systems in place that are used when the GPS signal is interfered with," it added.

-Finnair is pausing its flights to Tartu in eastern Estonia for one month due to GPS disturbances, the Finnish airline said on Monday.
+Finnair is pausing flights to Tartu in eastern Estonia for one month due to GPS disturbances in the area, the Finnish airline said on Monday.

-The aim is now to build approach methods at Tartu Airport that enable a safe and smooth operation of flights without a GPS signal, Finnair said.
+GPS jamming and spoofing have grown worse in Eastern Europe, the Black Sea and the Middle East, according to industry group OpsGroup.
+GPS is a growing part of aviation replacing radio beams used to guide planes towards landing.
+Finnair said two flights last week had to divert back to Helsinki after GPS interference prevented the approach to Tartu.

+"We don't have that information," she said.
 Disturbances have increased since 2022, and Finnair pilots have reported interference especially near Kaliningrad, the Black Sea, the Caspian Sea and the Eastern Mediterranean, the company said.

 "Typically, GPS interference does not affect flight routes or flight safety, as pilots are well aware of it and aircraft have alternative systems in place that are used when the GPS signal is interfered with," it added.